limikael/zipdeploy/README.md

     http://our.server/publish.php?target=hello

-And have it extracted in the folder "hello".
+And have it extracted in the folder "hello" relative to where the script is saved.
 We can set some other options related to our target like this:

 ````php
     $zipDeploy->